PegliOne/React-E-Shop/README.md

 # React E-Shop

-A mock e-commerce app for retro videogames built in React.

 Hosted Site: https://radiant-centaur-30b2cf.netlify.app/

+## Summary

+A mock e-commerce app for retro videogames built using SCSS React.js and a Firestore database.
+Features include a product carousel, a product grid, product order forms and a cart.

 ## Technologies Used